peterj/gids-deconstructing-monoliths/README.md

 # Branch by abstraction demo

-Each step of the process is in a separate branch.
-The `master` branch is the starting point and the `final` branch contains the final project.

-This examples demonstrate the following steps of the branch by abstraction pattern:
+This demo shows an example of the [branch by abstraction pattern](https://martinfowler.com/bliki/BranchByAbstraction.html).
+There are five steps to this pattern:

-1. Create the abstraction (branch: `create-abstraction`)
+1. Create the abstraction
-2. Use the abstraction with the existing implementation (branch: `use-abstraction`)
+2. Use the abstraction with the existing implementation
-3. Implement new service (branch: `new-service`)
+3. Implement the new service
-4. Switch the implementation (branch: `implementation-switch`)
+4. Switch the implementation to the new service
-5. Clean up (branch `clean-up`)
+5. Clean up the old implementation and abstraction

 The abstractions what we will be creating is called `Notifications`.
-Currently we have a single function called `sendNotification` that sends an email to the provided email.
-We want to extract the `sendNotification` implementation and move it into a separate service.
+Currently, in the `products` we have a single function called `sendNotification` that sends an email to the provided email (it doesn't really, but let's pretend it does :)).

+We want to extract the `sendNotification` implementation and move it into a separate service called `notification`.

 ## 1. Create the abstraction